Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 ----------------

 The Shell partition is loaded from flash at system boot time.
 It establishes the PCIe link and exposes two physical functions to the BIOS.
-After the OS boots, xrt-mgnt driver attaches to the PCIe physical function 0 exposed by the Shell and then looks for VSEC in PCIe extended configuration space.
-Using VSEC it determines the logic UUID of Shell and uses the UUID to load matching *xsabin* file from Linux firmware directory.
-The xsabin file contains metadata to discover peripherals that are part of Shell and firmware(s) for any embedded soft processors in Shell.
+After the OS boots, xrt-mgnt driver attaches to the PCIe physical function 0 exposed by the Shell and then looks for VSEC in the PCIe extended configuration space.
+Using VSEC, it determines the logic UUID of Shell and uses the UUID to load matching *xsabin* file from Linux firmware directory.
+The xsabin file contains the metadata to discover the peripherals that are part of the Shell and firmware for any embedded soft processors in the Shell.
 The xsabin file also contains Partition UUIDs as described here :ref:`partition_uuids`.

 The Shell exports a child interface UUID which is used for the compatibility check when loading user compiled xclbin over the User partition as part of DFX.
-When a user requests loading of a specific xclbin the xrt-mgnt management driver reads the parent interface UUID specified in the xclbin and matches it with child interface UUID exported by Shell to determine if xclbin is compatible with the Shell.
-If match fails loading of xclbin is denied.
+When a user requests loading of a specific xclbin, the xrt-mgnt driver reads the parent interface UUID specified in the xclbin and matches it with the child interface UUID exported by the Shell to determine if the xclbin is compatible with the Shell.
+If the match fails loading of xclbin is denied.

 xclbin loading is requested using ICAP_DOWNLOAD_AXLF ioctl command.
 When loading xclbin, xrt-mgnt driver performs the following *logical* operations: